How to Discipline a Toddler

 Discipline starts with teaching right from wrong.

 Your child is not born knowing right from wrong.
 You need to teach them!
-For help, I recommend using all the techniques I outline in my book The Happiest Toddler on the Block.
+For help, I recommend using all the techniques I outline in The Happiest Toddler on the Block.
 It’s a great guide for achieving good behavior.
 The methods I carefully outline include creating routines, using distraction and compromise, as well as some of my favorite little good-behavior tricks.
 For a quick-start cheat sheet, check out…

 When should I discipline my toddler?